 Similar to TENS, SES is a low-current type of electrical stimulation that does not cause muscle contraction.
 The mild electrical currents are intended to trigger the sensory system to relieve spasticity, improve sensory function, and remediate neglect.
 Neglect is a stroke-related symptom that causes someone to lack awareness of one side of their body.
 As you can see, the sensory input would be given to that side of the body to assist with neglect.

 While most of the other forms of electrical stimulation involve a muscle contraction that occurs solely due to the electrical current, ETS requires more participation from the patient.
-When receiving ETS, a patient must attempt the muscle movement (which ideally will elicit some or partial motion) and the electrical stimulation will complete the remainder of the movement with the current.
+When receiving ETS, a patient must attempt the muscle movement (which ideally will elicit some or partial motion), and the electrical stimulation will complete the remainder of the movement with the current.

 RETS is especially suited for individuals who have experienced overactive muscles as a result of a stroke.
 For example, if a patient’s hand is shut into a tight fist, which is usually the result of spasticity in those muscles, RETS can assist in helping them gradually open their hand.
 In this case, RETS is used to relax a patient’s tight hand muscles before providing electrical current to the muscles that allow the hand to open.

-Individuals who have pacemakers, are pregnant, suffer from epilepsy, or have an irregular heartbeat(called atrial fibrillation) should not use any form of electrical stimulation.
+Individuals who have pacemakers, are pregnant, suffer from epilepsy, or have an irregular heartbeat (called atrial fibrillation) should not use any form of electrical stimulation.
 Since this modality uses electrical currents, that energy can cause complications in any of the above individuals.

 Electrical stimulation is most suitable for individuals who are active and motivated to regain movement after sustaining a stroke.
 This treatment produces the best results if someone regularly adheres to a program and uses their device daily (or as frequently as is recommended by their therapist).
-Electrical stimulation is also ideal for individuals who are adding it with physical or occupational therapy, since this produces the best functional outcomes.
+Electrical stimulation is also ideal for individuals who are adding it to physical or occupational therapy, since this produces the best functional outcomes.

 Interested in learning more?
 Check out all stroke recovery articles, where we provide product reviews, buying guides, stroke exercises, and more information on stroke recovery!
 And check out our main blog, Caregiver University, for content on aging in place, wheelchairs, caregiving, special needs, and many more important topics.